ChrstphrHll/npc_gen/students/Jacomo Jacaranda.md

 year: 5
 guild: Alderden
 partyID: 11
+tags:
+- Halfling
+- Barbarian
+- Assault
+- 5th
+- Alderden
 ---
 # Jacomo Jacaranda
 ---
 ### Description
 - 5th year Halfling Barbarian in Alderden
-- straight grey hair that's pulled to the side and buzzed on the left, Hazel eyes, and Pale skin
+- straight grey hair that's pulled to the side and buzzed on the left, Pale Blue eyes, and Pale skin
 - Is Iconoclastic and Narrow, and has Personal Development as their ideal

 ### Organizations